Sajad Sattari: Muay Thai career

 Sattari has won two championships and a runner-up title in the IFMA Youth world championships from 2016 to 2018.

 In 2017, he won a silver medal at EMF Open Cup.
 In 2018, in addition to winning a gold medal, he was recognized as the best technical fighter in youth category.

+Sajad Sattari has fought in Cambodia three times.
+In 2019, he defeated Elite Pheakdey by points at the CNC arena.
+In the same arena, he lost to Long Samnang twice by points.

 In May 2022, Sattari became the first Iranian to win the WBC Muay Thai world championship.